Usmannooh/MWCL/README.md

 Existing radiology report generation methods often suffer from biased visual-textual representations and inefficient cross-modal interactions, hindering the detection of fine-grained medical abnormalities.

+#  Important Notice

+ This code is **directly associated with our manuscript submitted to the _Multimedia Systems**.
+If you use this repository in your research, **please cite the corresponding paper** (see citation section below).
+We encourage transparency and reproducibility in medical AI.
+This repository provides **full implementation**, **setup instructions**, and **evaluation tools** to replicate our results.

+#  Key Features
-MWCL addresses these issues by introducing a memory-driven alignment mechanism and weighted contrastive learning:
+MWCL addresses these issues by introducing an adaptive feature refinement, a memory-driven alignment mechanism, and weighted contrastive learning:

-* **Weighted Contrastive Learning: Refines image-text features by emphasizing critical visual-textual pairs.
+* **Adaptive Feature Refinement:** Visual features through spatial and channel-wise attention, enabling the abnormal structures critical to diagnosis.
 * **Memory-driven Alignment:** Enhances contextual consistency between modalities using learned memory modules.
+* **Weighted Contrastive Learning:** Refines image-text features by emphasizing critical visual-textual pairs.

 This framework significantly improves **abnormality recognition** and **image-report alignment**, setting a new benchmark in medical vision-language tasks.

 ##  Requirements
 Ensure you have the following installed:
 - Python ≥ 3.8